L3m1K0uad10/EastAsianMaleFace-3C/README.md

 ⚠️ Dataset is under construction and may be refined with additional metadata (age, emotion, face angles) in future versions.

+#### **Data Collection**

+**Image Scraper**

+You can use the provided face_scraper.py script to automatically download images of male faces from three East Asian nationalities: Chinese, Japanese, and Korean.
+The scraper pulls images using SerpAPI and saves them into the data/raw_images/ folder.

 ### **Preproccesiong**:

 Each image has been: